 A Robo Advisor is simply a traditional investment advisory firm that has automated the process of providing advice and portfolio management services to customers.
-You should not assume all Robo Advisors are a safe investment and the financial services industry is prone to scandals and fraud.
+It would be best if you did not assume all Robo Advisors are a safe investment, and the financial services industry is prone to scandals and fraud.
 So, to answer the question are Robo Advisors safe, you have to ask three questions.

 1. Are your assets safe and regulated with a specific investment firm?

-According to Juniper Research the Robo Advisor industry had assets under management (AUM) of $220 billion in 2018 and it is set to rise to $4.1 trillion in 2022.
-Like all investment advisors, Robo Advisors must be registered as a broker / dealer comply to all applicable regulations by being a member of FINRA and the SIPC.
+According to Juniper Research, the Robo Advisor industry had assets under management (AUM) of $220 billion in 2018, and it is set to rise to $4.1 trillion in 2022.
+Like all investment advisors, Robo Advisors must be registered as a broker/dealer comply with all applicable regulations by being a member of FINRA and the SIPC.